setavenger/blindbitd/docs/blindbit-cli_overview.md

-## blindbit-cli broadcast
+## blindbit-cli overview

-broadcast a raw transaction
+Get an overview over your wallet

 ### Synopsis

-This command allows you to broadcast any valid transaction to the wider bitcoin network.
+Displays the status of the daemon, the height to which the daemon is synced, the chain on which the daemon is running, the current balance, and the first 5 addresses.

 ```
-blindbit-cli broadcast [flags]
+blindbit-cli overview [flags]
 ```

 ### Options

 ```
-  -h, --help           help for broadcast
+  -h, --help   help for overview
-      --rawtx string   transaction to broadcast in hex format
 ```

 ### Options inherited from parent commands